continuoous/blog/Drafts/2021-04-20-Discount-Rates.md

 Right at the outset, if you want to, with your own bare hands – code a machine learning solution and scale it up for use by

+1. We have a time inconsistency bias
+2. discount rates concept
+3.